-What Can I Do to Prevent Monkeypox?
+What Can I Do to Prevent Mpox?

-What we know: Precautions can be taken to prevent the spread of monkeypox and are integral to protecting yourself and your community.
+What we know: Precautions can be taken to prevent the spread of mpox and are integral to protecting yourself and your community.
 Vaccination, and remaining diligent in monitoring ourselves for symptoms and seek testing if we think we are symptomatic.

-The monkeypox virus can survive on shared items such as towels and beddings.
+The mpox virus can survive on shared items such as towels and beddings.
 It is unclear if certain traditionally queer spaces like bathhouses and circuit parties may be sites of transmission even for people who aren’t having sex.
-HIM has been working with these types of venues across the province to ensure they are up-to-date on all things monkeypox, including cleaning, to keep them as safe as possible.
+HIM has been working with these types of venues across the province to ensure they are up-to-date on all things mpox, including cleaning, to keep them as safe as possible.
 These venues are invested in the health of our communities, and many have even worked with public health to organize their own pop-up vaccine clinics.